UI-Research/mobility-from-poverty/README.md

 ## Multi-Year Files

 -   The multi-year county file contains one observation per county per year.
-    It contains missing values where metrics are unavailable, supressed, or have not been computed.
+    It contains missing values where metrics are unavailable, suppressed, or have not been computed.
     Prior to 2020 this file has 3,142 observations per year and 3,143 for the years 2020 to the most recent.

     | year | state | county | state_name |   county_name    | Var1... |